Almac McKervey Award Presented for Excellence in Chemistry

 The award, established in 2018 as a commemoration to the life and work of one of Ireland’s most distinguished scientists, Professor Tony McKervey, who passed away in June 2017, was made to Queen’s University Belfast MSci Chemistry student, Jonathan Farrell.

-Prof Tom Moody, VP Technology Development and Commercialization, Almac Sciences, presented the award to Jonathan during the Queen’s School of Chemistry and Chemical Engineering Graduation awards ceremony on 28th June.
+Prof Tom Moody, VP Technology Development and Commercialisation, Almac Sciences, presented the award to Jonathan during the Queen’s School of Chemistry and Chemical Engineering Graduation awards ceremony on 28th June.
 Jonathan, who is from Richhill, also received a £1,500 bursary towards his tuition fees and a 12 month placement with Almac to gain practical industry experience and mentorship.

 Born in Ederney, Co Fermanagh in 1938, Tony earned a degree in Chemistry from Queen’s in 1961.
 A former Professor of Organic Chemistry at both University College Cork and Queen’s University Belfast, Tony founded Almac’s Sciences Business Unit in 1992 and continued to support Almac as a member of the Sciences’ senior management team until his death at the age of 78.